 If he is apologetic and takes full responsibility for the breach of trust, that is a step in the right direction.
 If he continues to comfort you and help you through your pain, even when he is embarrassed or uncomfortable, he is showing you that he truly cares.

 If you are willing to work with him towards reconciliation, it will take time.
 You do not have to trust him right away.
 It is normal to take a long time before you trust him after he did something serious, especially if he cheated on you.
-It may be several years before you feel able to trust him again, even if he is doing everything he should to show his sincerity and make amends.
+It may be several years before you feel able to trust him again, even if he is doing everything he should to show his sincerity and make amends to repair the damage his dishonesty has caused.

 #3 Is he defensive or transparent?